QE-Playground/JAlgoData/README.md

 SinglyLinkedList<Integer> listInt;
 SinglyLinkedList<String>  listString;
 ```
 Looks pretty similar to List of java.util.list right?
-Infact my implementation is somewhat naive, thus help you understand the primer of Java Generics.
+In fact my implementation is somewhat naive, thus help you understand the primer of Java Generics.

 Test programs are written as junit test cases.